TechKnowLK/King-Amda-VPS/README.md

 ### ★ About Script
-Using Rezoth SSH-Script you can easily setup your server with ssh & This will make it easier for you as all the ports will be Auto Open ..
+Using Kingamda SSH-Script you can easily setup your server with ssh & This will make it easier for you as all the ports will be Auto Open ..

 ### ★ Manage Script